HamidShojanazeri/LLM_fine_tuning/README.md

 Depending on the type of fine tuning performed during training the [inference script](inference.py) takes different arguements.
 For a fine tuning of all model parameters the output dir of the training has to be given as --model_name argument.
 In case a parameter efficient method like lora the base model has to be given as --model_name and the output dir of the training has to be given as --peft_model argument.
 Additionally, a prompt for the model in form of a text file has to be provided.
 The prompt file can either be piped through standard input or given as --prompt_file parameter.

+**Note** to pass more advanced args for generate function in the inference script please check the args in the [generate function](./inference/inference.py) or alternatively check [HuggingFace document](https://huggingface.co/docs/transformers/main_classes/text_generation).

 Examples:
  ```bash